GitHubAssessments/CVE_Assessment_01_2019/README.md

 # CVE_Assessment_01_2019

-Description: This is an assessment of the –INPUT-ACE version 2.2.1.
-This evaluation found vulnerabilities related to a possible buffer overflow  and a denial-of-service (DoS) using a User Datagram Protocol (UDP) flood attack .
-The UDP flood attack targeted the specific port in use by the software, instead of a flood around random ports on a remote host.
-As a result, the software achieved a status “suspended”.
+Description: This is a review of the -iNPUT-ACE version 2.2.1.
+The software has a vulnerability that could lead to a denial-of-service (DoS) using a User Datagram Protocol (UDP) flood attack .
+Other types of attacks using UDP ports may be available.